bevyengine/bevy-assets/README.md

 * [bevy_tiled](https://github.com/stararawn/bevy_tiled): A plugin for rendering Tiled maps
 * [bevy_prototype_lyon](https://github.com/Nilirad/bevy_prototype_lyon): Draw 2D shapes, like triangles, circles, and beziers.

+### Animation

+* [bevy_easings](https://crates.io/crates/bevy_easings): A plugin for easing a component value to another value, mainly used to animate transition between two transforms, but usable for other components.

 ### UI

 * [bevy_ninepatch](https://crates.io/crates/bevy_ninepatch): Display 9-Patch UI elements, where you can specify how different parts of a PNG should grow